MegalithicBTC/BTCPayserver-LSPS1/README.md

 ## Design principles

-BTCPay Server is a complex application with several layers of APIs added at various points in its lifetime.
-At the same time, security is extremely important, so it's critical that plugins only use Server-side functionality when absolutely necessary.
+BTCPay Server is a complex application with several layers of APIs added at various points during in its lifetime.
+It's also written in a language (C#) that only a small minority of developers have experience with.
+At the same time, security is extremely important.
+All this adds up to a requirement for plugin developers: Only use server-side (C#, dotnet) functionality in your plugin where absolutely necessary.

 For this reason, we've tried to push as much of the complexity as possible of this plugin to the client side, in Javascript.